bhartnett/fluent-hash/README.md

 # License

-Rustls is distributed under the Apache License version 2.0.
+fluent-hash is distributed under the Apache License version 2.0.